 We intend to continue investing in our logistics network and warehousing capacity to support our long-term growth.
-To further improve our nationwide fulfillment capabilities, we plan to add more logistics centers and warehouses in strategic locations in China.
-However, we do not have experience in operating our own logistics centers.
-As a result, we cannot assure you that we will be able to execute our expansion plan as expected.
-In addition, through our acquisition of a 75% equity interest in Lefeng.com Limited, or Lefeng, we now control their warehouses and will need to integrate them into our logistics network.
-If we are unable to successfully consolidate our warehouse operations with Lefeng's in a timely manner, we will not be able to take full advantage of our warehousing capacity, and our short-term growth will suffer.
-Finally, our expansion also requires us to continue to effectively manage our relationships with brand partners and with third-party delivery companies to ensure efficient and timely delivery of our products.
+To further improve our nationwide fulfillment capabilities, we plan to add more logistics centers and warehouses in strategic locations in China to strengthen our regional logistics hubs.
+However, we cannot assure you that we will be able to execute our expansion plan as expected.
+In addition, through our acquisition of a 75% equity interest in Lefeng.com Limited, or Lefeng, in early 2014, we now control their warehouses and will need to integrate them into our logistics network.
+If we are unable to successfully consolidate our warehouse operations with Lefeng's in a timely manner, we will not be able to integrate our warehousing capacity, and our short-term growth will suffer.
+Finally, our expansion also requires us to continue to effectively manage our relationships with brand partners and third-party delivery companies to ensure efficient and timely delivery of our products.
 To continue our business growth, we will also need to allocate significant managerial and financial resources in retaining, training, managing and motivating our workforce.